pkaan/ChatClient/README.md

 Change server -> (port the server is using) https://ip:port/

-ChatClient connected to the local area network with two users
+Two ChatClients connected to the same server in the same local area network
 ![chat_8](https://user-images.githubusercontent.com/63013313/147919206-cbcae525-29ea-4d95-810d-973518612d60.jpg)